-Societal noise can also interfere with the ability to hear the message.
+In addition to varying backgrounds and worldviews, societal difficulties or unrest can also interfere with a team’s ability to align.
 This external noise can bring forth such experiences as anger at not being recognized, frustration at perceived or real bias, or a sense that the person is not being seen, heard, or valued.
-If such feelings persist, it can be difficult for the leader to instill motivation and unity within the team.
+If such feelings persist, it can be difficult for the leader to motivate and unify the team.

 This diversity of viewpoints means each person will interpret the things they see and hear through their lens.
 In communicating, it’s not what is said that counts, but what is heard.
 What the leader says and does will not necessarily be viewed in the same way by each person on the team.
 That’s why it has never been more important for leaders to look inward and see themselves through the eyes of others, to ensure their intentions match their impact.

 Leadership Development is a Lifelong Process

 Developing as a leader is not something you work on for a time and one day “arrive at.”
 It’s a lifelong process.
 Coaching through this process is important because change is constant and the challenges faced shift like the wind.

 Leadership Development coaching helps leaders see things from a perspective they may not have considered before.
 By asking questions, the coach helps the leader see how their words and actions might be creating messages or outcomes that weren’t intended or foreseen.
 The expertise of SSCA’s trusted advisors helps leaders discover new mental models that mold their understanding of themselves, their roles, and their influence on the people around them.
 Training that does not reshape the way a leader thinks has no long-term impact.